signet4grn/SIGNET/README.md

 `network` receive the input from the previous step, or it could be the output data from your own pipeline:

 **Caution**
-**Please don't use the singularity container** as it is integrated in the analysis.
+**Please don't directly use the singularity container to run this trunk** as it is integrated in the analysis.

-The final output files of `network` will be saved under `/res/network/resn`:
-* `coefficient_matrix`: the coefficient matrix for the estimated regulatory effects;

 #### Usage
 ```